kaushikbhadra/music-store-app/README.md

 ## Music Store

-Here, You have found music related `Assccesories`, `Instrument`, `Music-Album`
+Here, You have found music related `Accessories`, `Instrument`, `Music-Album`
 ---
 ### Demo of Project